UAE Traditional Dress

 Kandura

 Kandura is the main Uae traditional dress for men, a long white coat with full sleeves.
-Some other common names of the same robe are Thawb, Thobe, and Dishdasha.
-They usually have a long loose tassel and no jewelry.
+Other common names for the same robe are Thawb, Thobe, and Dishdasha.
+They usually have a long, loose tassel and no jewelry.
 One of the main features separating Emirati Kandura from other Kanduras worn in the Arabian Gulf is a matching broom on the collar and sleeve.

 Kanduras have been crafted in cloth and color following the season.
 Summer Kanduras consists primarily of white and significantly lighter textiles.
-During winter, there has been an increase in darker, colored robes made of thicker cloth, mainly brown and gray.
+During winter, there has been an increase in darker-colored robes made of thicker cloth, mainly brown and gray.
 It is also available in winter beiges, yellows, lavenders, and blues.
 This traditional dress for men is to be distorted by various countries in the Gulf.
-E.g., in the UAE, the Kandura doesn’t have a collar and always has stickers.
+For example, in the UAE, the Kandura doesn’t have a collar and always has stickers.

 Emirates Kanduras are predominantly white, but brown, beige, green, etc., are other variations.
 Kandura is also recognized as a Thawb in Saudi Arabia.
-You can make Emirati Kanduras out of others because Emirati is neck-and-smiths and have discreet brothers on their sleeves.
+You can make Emirati Kanduras out of others because Emiratis are neck-and-smiths and have discreet brothers on their sleeves.
 Their style varies from country to country.
 Another distinctive factor is the long, twisted fabric with an oscillator at the end.
-Al Farukhah is a decorative feature made of the same material as Kandura, perched from the neck of Kandura.
+Al Farukhah is a decorative feature made of the same material as Kandura, perched from Kandura’s neck.

 Ghutrah